 You can reheat in the microwave for 10 seconds at a time, stirring in between.

-To store whiskey caramel sauce in jars, first let it cool to room temperature to avoid condensation inside the jars.
+To store in jars, first let it cool to room temperature to avoid condensation inside the jars.
 Once cooled, pour the sauce into clean, airtight jars using a funnel to prevent spills and fill the jars to the top to reduce air exposure.
 Secure the lids tightly to ensure a proper seal, and then store the jars in the refrigerator.
 The caramel sauce will keep for up to 2 weeks.
 If the sauce thickens after chilling, gently warm it before use to restore its smooth texture.

 Looking for other recipes like this?
 Try these: